HEAT PUMP

 Overall,

-Hitachi updates its popular Yutaki S range, focusing on improved ergonomics and design, through a more modern interior module and a controller that has won awards for its simple design.
+Hitachi updates its popular Yutaki S line, focusing on improved ergonomics and design, through a more modern interior module and an award-winning controller for its simple design.

-This heat pump doesn't require a lot of space, and offers fairly high SCOPs (average cop for average climate) at over 4 for underfloor heating, which has yet to be measured in practice.
+This heat pump does not require much space, and offers fairly high SCOP (average cop for average climate) at more than 4 for underfloor heating, which remains to be measured in practice.

-Noise from the outdoor unit must be taken into account, not only to determine the ideal position for the machine on your property, but also to protect you from legitimate claims or complaints under the French Public Health Code.
-Ask your installer, and if he's not sure, call in an acoustic expert.
-It'll cost you a few hundred euros, but you won't be sued if he advises you correctly.
+The noise of the outdoor unit must be taken into account in your reflection, not only to determine the ideal position of the machine on your land, but also to protect you from claims or legitimate complaints with regard to the French Public Health Code.
+Ask your installer, and if he doesn't know much, get an acoustic expert to come and help you.
+It will cost you a few hundred euros, but you will not have to face any lawsuit if he advises you correctly.

 Also worth reading about: